 Interested in using Travel-Wise as your next trip planner with a live journal that enables your friends and family to add their entries with pictures, capture GPS coordinates, and assemble it all into shareable cards?
 Check out how to get started with your trip plan.
 Also, for everyone not on the trip, you can share the journal to provide others with live updates!

 What is a travel journal?

 A travel journal is a record of your travels.
 Your journal can be uniquely you.
 Essentially, a journal captures experiences, planning, notes, and worries.
-You start journaling from the beginning, thinking of where to go next, to the end, when you reflect on your experiences with final thoughts, to everything in between.
+You start journaling from the beginning, thinking of where to go next, to the end, when you reflect on your experiences with final thoughts and everything in between.
 A journal helps capture your memories so that you can revisit them later for inspiration and ideas and to share with others.

 Travel journal example

 I am something of an up-and-coming journal.
 I’ve always been one to take stills on all my trips, but now I have 10s of thousands of photos that are hard to review.
 One of my inspirations to create Travel-Wise is to create a better organization system for travel, including optimizing travel journaling.
 I’ve been using Travel-Wise for my trips and journals here.
 Check out my profile for all my trip plans with their journals and a full trip map.
 I will say my journaling has some to be improved, but I continue to practice and be consistent.

 For a specific example of one of my journals that spanned a 30-day trip through Turkey, check out my journal here.

 A travel journal can include a lot of things –

 - Your bucket list for traveling.

 - Your itinerary.